Lucevar/mw-immersion-mods/beginners.md

 [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096?) by Half11
 [**WIP Detailed Correct UV Rocks**](https://www.nexusmods.com/morrowind/mods/44321/?) by Pherim
 [**Sheep-No-More**](https://www.nexusmods.com/morrowind/mods/45168) by McChuggernaut
+Gets rid of an obnoxious sheep's baa sound effect that plays in the Ashlands.
 [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by Petethegoat and EJ12
 This colourfully named mod fixes player animations and rope meshes so that you get stuck much, much less often.
 It's an absolute lifesaver of a mod.
 [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade